uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 sudo apt update
 sudo apt upgrade
 ```
+    !!! warning
+    Practice good security by keeping your Pi operating system up-to-date by regularly checking for updates, change the default password, and be careful running scripts and commands from the internet.

 ### Set up speakers

 In this step we wire up the speakers and connect them to the terminal blocks of the bonnet.
-The first half of [this video](assets/https://www.youtube.com/watch?v=8UXloSxQlEA) shows the method we used.
-We can ignore the second half of the video as we are not attaching the speakers to a breadboard but to the Speaker Bonnet's terminal blocks.
-The method we use is:

 1. Cut the stranded wire to length #todo check length
 2. Strip all the ends of the wires
 3. Twist and tin each end
 4. Solder one end to the speakers as in the video
 5. Attach other end to speaker jumpers

+The first half of [this video](assets/https://www.youtube.com/watch?v=8UXloSxQlEA) shows the method we used.
+We can ignore the second half of the video as we are not attaching the speakers to a breadboard but to the Speaker Bonnet's terminal blocks.

 ### Install Speaker Bonnet
-!!! important
-    Do this before install Mopidy or running the install script for the player.
-If done after this we had issues with sound.

-The first thing to do after updating the RaspberryPi OS needs to be installing the Speaker Bonnet.
-In our experience this needs to be done early on or we might have problems later.
+In our experience installing the Speaker Bonnet needs to be done early on or we might have problems later.
 The instructions are <a href="https://learn.adafruit.com/adafruit-speaker-bonnet-for-raspberry-pi/raspberry-pi-usage">on the Adafruit website</a>.
 If you see a big red warning on that page regarding the Full version don't panic, we are using the Lite version of the RaspberryPi OS so this doesn't apply to us.